opentoonz/opentoonz_docs/source/creating_movements.rst

     Do one of the following:

-    - Use the Copy command to keep the selection in memory for further operations.
+    - Use the **Copy** command to keep the selection in memory for further operations.

-    - Use the Cut command to eliminate the selection from the schematic and keep it in memory for further operations.
+    - Use the **Cut** command to eliminate the nodes selection from the Stage Schematic and keep them in memory for further operations.

-    - Use the Paste command to paste the selection kept in memory in the stage schematic: the pasted selection is linked to the same object to which the copied or cut objects were linked.
+    - Use the **Paste** command to paste the selection kept in memory in the Stage Schematic: the pasted selection will be linked to the same object to which the copied or cut objects were linked.

     - Use the Delete command to delete the selection.

-.. note:: All these commands are available in the menu that opens when right-clicking nodes and links.
+.. note:: All of these commands are available in the menu that opens when right-clicking nodes and links.

-.. note:: The table, the default cameras, pegbars 1 and 2, and columns 1 and 2 cannot be removed from the schematic.
+.. note:: The table and the default camera cannot be removed from the schematic.

-.. tip:: **To group selected objects:**
+.. tip:: **To Group selected objects:**

-    Right-click any selected object and choose Group from the menu that opens.
+    Right-click any selected nodes and choose **Group** from the menu that opens.

-.. note:: Objects can only be grouped if they share a parent object, and the parent object is included in the selection.
+.. note:: Nodes can only be grouped if they share the parent node, and the parent node is included in the selection.

-.. tip:: **To open a group:**
+.. tip:: **To open a Group:**

-    Right-click the group and choose Open Group from the menu that opens: the group objects are displayed in a box, showing links between group nodes, and links with nodes outside of the group.
+    Right-click the group and choose **Open Group** from the menu that opens: the group objects are displayed in a box, showing links between group nodes, and links with nodes outside of the group.

-.. note:: In the stage schematic, when the content of a group is displayed it is not possible to edit the links between group objects, and links with objects outside of the group.
+.. note:: In the Stage Schematic, when the content of a group is displayed it's not possible to edit the links between group nodes, and links with nodes outside of the group.

-.. tip:: **To close a group:**
+.. tip:: **To close a Group:**

     Click the close button on the right of the group box bar.

-.. tip:: **To release a group:**
+.. tip:: **To release a Group:**

-    Right-click the group and choose Ungroup from the menu that opens.
+    Right-click the group and choose **Ungroup** from the menu that opens.

-.. tip:: **To reorder nodes in the stage schematic:**
+.. tip:: **To reorder nodes in the Stage Schematic:**

     Click the Reorder Nodes button (|reorder_nodes|) in the bottom bar of the stage window.